DST Global

 DST Global is a venture capital and private equity firm that primarily invests in late-stage internet companies.
-DST Global has been described as one of the largest and most influential venture firms in the world, with an estimated $50 billion in assets under management.
-DST Global’s founder is Yuri Milner and its co-founders are Saurabh Gupta, John Lindfors, Rahul Mehta and Tom Stafford.
+DST Global's founder is Yuri Milner and its co-founders are Saurabh Gupta, John Lindfors, Rahul Mehta and Tom Stafford.
+The company was founded in 2009 as a spinoff from Russian company Digital Sky Technologies, which became Mail.ru Group (later the VK company).
+In the early 2010s, DST Global international investments were focused on emerging markets such as China.

 Background

 Yuri Milner founded Digital Sky Technologies (now known as VK) in 1999 that through acquisitions has become a leading Russian language website in terms of users.
 In 2010, Digital Sky Technologies changed its name to Mail.ru Group and successfully completed an initial public offering on the London Stock Exchange.
 Although initial investments in American Internet companies were done by Mail.ru, it became clear that a dedicated fund management operation was required to continue investing at scale.
 As a result, DST Global was set up in 2009 by Yuri Milner as a separate fund management company for international investments.
 In 2012, Milner stepped down from his role as Mail.ru Chairman to fully focus on DST Global.
 In the capital of the third fund, Milner and Usmanov, as in the case of the second fund, contributed $50 million worth of Facebook shares.
 Special conditions were offered for investors of the first two funds.
-They could buy Facebook shares at a 12% discount to the “internal valuation” calculated using the DST method: at that time, the entire Facebook company was valued at $ 74 billion, for investors - $ 9 billion less.
+They could buy Facebook shares at a 12% discount to the "internal valuation" calculated using the DST method: at that time, the entire Facebook company was valued at $74 billion, for investors - $9 billion less.
 In addition, these investors paid fund managers 25% less than everyone else.

 In July 2015, the formation of the DST Global V fund began; by August, it had raised $1.7 billion.
 The composition of shareholders, as well as the final size of the fund, are unknown.
 The main capital was attracted from private sovereign funds and private individual investors.

 Since the Mail.ru Group's IPO, DST Global is the sole vehicle for further international investments.
 The company is now fully independent of Mail.ru Group.

-DST Global has offices in Menlo Park, New York, London, Beijing, and Hong Kong.
+DST Global has offices in Menlo Park, New York, London, and Hong Kong.
 The registered office of the DST Global funds is in the Cayman Islands.

+Notable investments of the DST Global include Facebook, Twitter, WhatsApp, Snapchat, Spotify, Alibaba, Toutiao/ByteDance and Xiaohongshu.